spatie/laravel-mailcoach-ses-feedback/README.md

 # Process feedback for email campaigns sent using Amazon SES

-This package is an add on for [spatie/laravel-mailcoach](https://github.com/spatie/laravel-mailcoach) that can process the feedback given by SES.
+This package is an add-on for [spatie/laravel-mailcoach](https://github.com/spatie/laravel-mailcoach) that can process the feedback given by SES.

 ## Support us